mysociety/puppet-dovecot/README.md

 It only managed the files required, all others are left as the installer deploys them.

-Default settings require encryption and disable SSLv2 (where needed) and SSLv3.
+Default settings require TLSv2+ and disables all non-ECC DH cliphers, obviating the need to use a Diffie-Helman paramters file and the `ssl_dh` option.

 ## Setup